BlSyme/Glenfinglas/README.md

 - `--input` is the path to the image folder on which you intend to apply the model (searched recursively).
 - `--output` is the path to the output Excel file of results e.g., `results.xlsx` will create an Excel file called results in the current working directory.
 The sheet has one row per image: full pathway in input folder, image name, class, confidence, count, review.
 - `--detections` is the path to the output JSON file of detections e.g., `detections.json` will create a JSON file called detections in the current working directory.
 This file can then be used as input for `draw_detections.py`.
+- `--threshold` (optional) can be used to specify the MegaDetector animal detection threshold and should be value in the open interval (0, 1).
+A lower makes the count more sensitive and will increase the chance of overcounting.
+Default = 0.2.

 ## Displaying your results (`draw_detections.py`)